Geritychina/HSChinese/README.md

 # HSChinese
-Web ASP.NET CORE application for asian language learning platform
+Web Asp.Net core application for asian language learning platform :mahjong: 📖
 <br>
 NB!<br>
 In future will be improved with more functionalities...<br>